Kuludu/Kuludu/README.md

   </tr>
 </table>

-I'm doing my MEng in the School of Artificial Intelligence and Computer Science(School of Software) at Jiangnan University, majoring in software engineering.
-My research interest is federated learning(Under the guidance of Prof.Dr.
+I'm doing my internship at Robert Bosch GmbH while doing my MEng in the School of Artificial Intelligence and Computer Science(School of Software) at Jiangnan University.
+I major in software engineering and my research interest is federated learning(Under the guidance of Prof.Dr.
 Zhenping Xie & Dr. Hangyu Zhu).
 You can reach me via email.